• Skip to primary navigation

 Amritsari lassi, also known as sweet lassi, is a delectable, refreshing summer drink from Punjabi cuisine that is created by combining curd with milk peda, sugar, and water.
 Another name for it is pede wali lassi.
 Addition of peda make this lassi creamy and luscious.

 Lassi reminds me of a local store in my hometown.
 Whenever we went shopping, we had to stop by the lassi shop at the end of the shopping to satisfy our thirst.
 Nowadays I see there are lot of lassi retail shops but back then when I moved to Bangalore there were hardly any lassi shops other than Punjabi eateries.
-So I started preparing lassi at home, and it turned out perfectly every time.
+So, I started preparing lassi at home, and it turned out perfectly every time.

-Lassi
+Benefits of Lassi

-• Helps Digestion
+- Helps in Digestion

-• Prevents Stomach Problems Like Bloating
+- Prevents Stomach Problems like bloating

-• Improves Bone Health
+- Improves Bone Health

 To know more about the health benefits of lassi click here.